Tamiru3/House-Sell-in-King-County/README.md

 Conclusions

 Based on the above anlysis, the follwoing recommendaions are forwarded.
-1. Home buyers must consider the square feet of the living room as an important price indicator and budget accordingly.
+1.Home buyers must consider the square feet of the living room as an important price indicator and budget accordingly.
    Sqfit_living is highly correlated with the price of houses.
 This can be further explained as for every unit of sqfit_living , there is $206.8896 increase in the price of houses.
-2. Home buyers should also consider the different grades of homes.
+2.Home buyers should also consider the different grades of homes.
 As the grades increase, the price also increase.
-3.
-4.Older houses are not cheap.
+3.Older houses are not cheap.
 Therefore, home buyers, should consider,sometimes recently built homes are cheaper than older homes.

-5.Home byers should not rely on this model prediction if they tend buy house outside King County.
+4.Home byers should not rely on this model prediction if they tend buy house outside King County.

 Next Steps